buckets/main-site/docs/content/getting-started/2-method.md

 order: 2
 ---

-I've been using this Bucket budgeting method since I was 15 years old.
-Turns out, it's a variation of what's called "Envelope Budgeting."
+The Buckets method is a variation of what's called "Envelope Budgeting."
 I didn't invent this method.
 I don't even consider it an invented thing.
 It just seems like a logical thing to do with money.
 You could do this with physical envelopes or the Buckets app.

 ## Steps